Visit

 Uniquely St James

-Creating a vegetarian school in 1975 was a reflection of the belief that humans should be kind to themselves, others, and the environment to grow holistically.
+The decision to create a vegetarian school in 1975 was a reflection of the belief that humans should be kind to themselves, others, and the environment to grow holistically.
+This philosophy remains at the core of our ethos and values.

 “I realise how much Sanskrit is helping my daughter memorise information and data.
 Many thanks for all your great teaching.
 It’s indeed a fascinating subject.” – St James Parent